bernmic/go2music/README.md

 ## Frontend

-There is a complete web frontend for go2music in my justmusic-javalin repository (https://github.com/bernmic/justmusic-javalin).
+There is a complete web frontend for go2music in the frontend folder.
 It is a single page application written in typescript with Angular and Angular Material.
 You can build this in the frontend folder and copy the contents of the dist folder to the static folder of go2music.